Virginia Tech® home

 • certification technician's arrival

-• any service visit for in situ repairs
+• any service visit for in site repairs

 • Gas or vapor decontamination of the entire unit (including inaccessible areas--plenums, etc.) by a qualified contractor is required: